-Does anyone here knows what day is today?
-Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ one-year anniversary!
+Does anyone here know what day is today?
+Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ 1st ANNIVERSARY, BABY!
 Cue the balloons and the confetti!
 Well, this is a written article in a blog, but imagine me writing this surrounded by balloons and confetti, wearing a party hat.
 Perhaps.
 Likely.

-Anyway, to celebrate the occasion, I decided to honor my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honor my second review, California Games by reviewing its sequel, California Games II.
+Anyway, to celebrate this magnanimous occasion, I decided to honour my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honour my second review, California Games by reviewing its sequel, California Games II.

 California Games II is a sports games made by Epyx and originally released in 1990 for DOS.
 It was ported in 1992 to the Commodore Amiga, Atari ST and the Super Nintendo/SNES.
 In 1993, it was ported to the Sega Master System.

-After the enormous success of California Games, Epyx decided to capitalize on that success by making a sequel.
+After the enormous success of California Games, Epyx decided to capitalise on that success by making a sequel.
 But does it manage to live up to it?
 Let’s find out.
-But first let’s take a look at the covers, shall we?
+But first, let’s take a look at the covers, shall we?

-This is the Master System cover and for some reason it features (or at least, it looks like) a realistic drawing of the previous photo cover.
-Why a drawing (if it’s really a drawing) instead of the actual photo, I have no idea.
+This is the Master System cover and for some reason, it features (or at least, it looks like) a realistic drawing of the previous photo cover.
+Why a drawing (if it’s really a drawing) instead of an actual photo, I have no idea.

-Anyway, time to boot this gromet (whatever that is):
+Anyway, time to boot this grommet (whatever that is):

-So, you use the seagull to choose which event you want to practice and right here, you see the first problem this game has in comparison with the previous one: it only features five events, while the previous featured six!
-And none of the previous events return.
-In this sequel, you compete in all new events, which I’ll proceed to analyze one by one:
+So, you use the seagull to choose which event you want to practice and right here, you can see the 1st problem this game has in comparison with the previous one: it only features 5 events, while the previous featured 6.
+And none of the previous events returns.
+In this sequel, you compete in all-new events, which I’ll proceed to analyze one by one:

-Hang-gliding: here you control a girl using a hang-glider and you have to launch it, try to stay on the air as much as possible while performing stunts and try to hit the targets available with water balloons, within the two minutes limit.
+Hang-gliding: here you control a girl using a hang-glider and you have to first launch it, then try to stay on the air as much as possible while performing stunts and hit the targets available with water balloons, within the 2 minutes limit.
 The more stunts you make and the more targets you hit, the more points you get.
-This is the hardest event for me, because the hang-glider is very hard to control and you have to find the thermal currents to stay in the air (which you can’t see, obviously).
+This is the hardest event for me because the hang-glider is very hard to control and you have to find the right thermal currents to stay in the air (which you can’t see, obviously).

-Jet ski: This is perhaps the easiest event.
+Jet Ski: This is perhaps the easiest event.
 You control another girl riding a jet ski through several courses.
-First, you choose which jet ski to ride, then your time limit and finally which course to compete.
-The objective is to ride your jet ski as fast as possible, while staying inside the course, until you reach the time limit.
+First, you choose which jet ski to ride, then your time limit and finally which course to compete in.
+The objective is to ride your jet ski as fast as possible while staying inside the course until you reach the time limit.
 The faster you go, the more points you get, but only if you stay within the courses’ limits (the red and yellow buoys).
 The final course even has some ramps to jump and floating bottles to grab for extra points.
 I haven’t found any difference between the several jet skis available, except aesthetically.
 After trying all courses (and the ramp jumps), this event becomes quickly boring.
-It should have been made into a race instead of a time trial event (but then again, we would have ended with a game all on it’s own).
+It should have been made into a race instead of a time trial event.

 Snowboarding: This is perhaps the most complete event in the game.
-First you control an helicopter and have to get to the mountain (and even land on top of it) and drop our snowboarder on the slope, who then proceeds to slide down the mountain slope avoiding obstacles and doing stunts.
-The mountain slope is divided in three sections: the snowy top, called the Black Diamond, is full of obstacles and cliffs to jump and avoid; a U-shaped rink called the Snowbowl, where you can perform all types of stunts (similar to the skateboard event from the previous game) and a grassy slope (snowboarding on grass?
-REALLY?!) called the Obstacle Course, where there’s even more obstacles then the Black Diamond.
+1st you control a helicopter and have to get to the mountain (and can even land on top of it) and drop our snowboarder on the slope, who then proceeds to slide down the mountain slope avoiding obstacles and doing stunts.
+The mountain slope is divided into 3 sections: the snowy top called the Black Diamond, which is full of obstacles and cliffs to jump and avoid, a U-shaped rink called the Snowbowl, where you can perform all types of stunts (similar to the skateboard event from the previous game) and a grassy slope called the Obstacle Course, where there are even more obstacles than the Black Diamond.
 After finishing the last section, you arrive at the starting beach and all the points will be added.
-That is, if you don’t fall more than four times in the first and last sections (there’s no penalty in the Snowbowl).
-The most interesting part, is that you can launch the snowboarder at whatever section you want to start, but you won’t get as many points if you skip any section.
+That is if you don’t fall more than 4 times in the 1st and last sections (there’s no penalty in the Snowbowl).
+The most interesting part is that you can launch the snowboarder at whatever section you want to start, but you won’t get as many points if you skip any section.

-The competition mode is just like in the previous game, which features a tournament up to eight players in hot-seat (one player at a time), in which you can choose to compete from one to all the events.
+The competition mode is just like in the previous game, which features a tournament up to 8 players in the hot-seat (one player at a time), in which you can choose to compete in one to all the events.
 But this time there aren’t any teams or sponsors.
 Each player competes on his/her own.
 And there is also a top score table in which only the best players’ names are shown.

 The graphics and animation were definitely improved and I do like some of the screens (especially the menu screen).
-The music and the sound-effects were also good, but not as memorable.
-But the controls, this time around, weren’t as tight, either it was playing with a gamepad or with the keyboard.
-The humor is still present, including the “radical” speech, but not as often.
-There is, however, more dark humor moments (especially in the death scenes) that some sensitive players might not enjoy (and since I have a twisted sense of humor, I did enjoy them).
+The music and the sound effects were also good, but not as memorable.
+But the controls, this time around, weren’t as tight, either it was playing with a gamepad or the keyboard.
+The humour is still present, including the “radical” speech, but not as often.
+There is, however, more dark humour moments (especially in the death scenes) that some sensitive players might not enjoy (and since I have a twisted sense of humour, I did enjoy).

-In general, California Games II’s gameplay and appeal isn’t as good as the first game and even on it’s own, it’s a pretty mediocre game.
-If you enjoyed the first California Games, you’ll be quite disappointed by this sequel.
+In general, California Games II gameplay and appeal isn’t as good as in the 1st game and even on their own, it’s a pretty mediocre game.
+If you enjoyed California Games, you’ll be quite disappointed by this sequel.
 This game had so little success that it killed any prospects of continuing the series.
-However, if you enjoy extreme sports in general, you might want to give it a shot by clicking here and enjoy it in your own browser.
+However, if you enjoy extreme sports in general, you might want to give it a shot but I can’t really recommend it.

-So, do you like videogames depicting extreme sports?
-If so, what are your favorites (apart from the Tony Hawk series)?
-Tell me below in the comments, in our Facebook page or in our Twitter feed.
-Next time, we’ll take a look at a genre most common on consoles and arcade and how only recently has fared well on the PC.
+So, do you like video games depicting extreme sports?
+If so, what are your favourites (apart from the Tony Hawk series)?
+Tell me below in the comments, on our Facebook page or in our Twitter feed.
+Next time, we’ll take a look at a genre most common on consoles and in the arcade and how only recently has fared well on the PC.
 Until then, keep on shredding, dudes and dudettes!